Hello Edu

 My Findings

-Hello Edu branding was inconsistent and didn't currently reflect where Amanda wanted to take the brand.
+Hello Edu branding was clearly learning into the playful education vibe, however I noticed it had some inconsistencies through out the branding system and didn't currently reflect where Amanda wanted to take the brand.
 The redesign would focus on creating a consistent, professional, but approachable identity.

 Client Vision